hove-io/transit_model/src/documentation/write_ntfs_fares.md

 In this initial version:
 - only tickets on origin-destination stops are taken into account
-- if a ticket is specified for a specific line or network, this information is ignored
+- only constraints on physical modes are taken into account (if a ticket is specified for a specific line or network, this information is ignored)
 - the validity duration and the transfers allowed for a ticket, if specified, are ignored
 - tickets specified in a currency different than EUR are ignored.